yogamascu/WereWouse/README.md

 3. **Delete stock**, WereWouse provides high mobility to remove items that you do not need or have expired.
 4. **Purchase**, WereWouse provides an experience for customers to purchase and pay for any item from anywhere at any time.

-Sepcifically for the try out of WereWouse app, a houeware called: Maju-Depo has been volunteered for this project, hence, the app using mock data that has been personalized to suit Maju-Depo.
+Sepcifically for the try out WereWouse app, a fictional warehouse/store called: Maju-Depo has been volunteered for this project, hence, the app using mock data that has been personalized to suit Maju-Depo.

 ## Installation